-You should take guidance and/or advice about the tax implications of accessing your pension before proceeding.
-If you make the wrong decision, you could go into a higher tax bracket which means you will pay more income tax.
-Please note that each tax year runs from 6th April to 5th April the following year.
 You have the flexibility to take money out of your pension all at once in a single tax year, or you can withdraw money in stages if you prefer, over several tax years.

 We can't provide advice on any matters, and that includes tax matters.
 We are required by HMRC to deduct income tax before paying your benefits to you in accordance with any tax codes they issue to us.
-If you have a query relating to a tax code HMRC have issued to us, you'll need to speak to HMRC directly as they will not discuss your tax matters with us.
+If you have a query relating to a tax code HMRC has issued to us then you'll need to speak to HMRC directly as they will not discuss your tax matters with us.